Barrian Mining Signs Definitive Agreement to Acquire Troy Canyon

 The Troy Gold-Silver Project has seen limited modern exploration effort, and was a former small producer.
 Gold mineralization was first identified at the project in 1867 and small-scale mining commenced in 1869.
 The most recent mining took place from 1948 to 1950 where 643 ounces of gold and 660 ounces of silver were reportedly produced from 1,859 tons of mineralized rock, at an average grade of 11.83 g/t gold (0.345 oz/t Au) and 12 g/t silver (0.355 oz/t Ag).

 Recent assessments (late 1980s to early 2000s) of the project by multiple companies include sampling of surface and underground quartz exposures, mine dumps, mineral processing facilities, and tailings piles.
-In 2004, Miranda Gold Corp determined that stopes were developed on multiple 'stacked' north-trending, moderately east-dipping veins.
-Three of 13 underground stope rock grab samples collected by Miranda reportedly returned 47.8 g/t gold, 48.4 g/t gold, and a high of 576 g/t gold* (16.8 oz/ton Au).
-The remaining 10 rock samples collected from underground stope and adit wall outcrops returned values ranging from <1 g/t gold to 8.8 g/t gold, and from 0 g/t silver to 27 g/t silver.
+A 2004 geologic interpretation by Miranda Gold Corp indicated that stopes were developed on multiple 'stacked' north-trending, moderately east-dipping veins.
+Three of 13 underground stope rock grab samples reported by Miranda returned 47.8 g/t gold, 48.4 g/t gold, and a high of 576 g/t gold* (16.8 oz/ton Au).
+The remaining 10 rock samples collected from underground stope and adit wall outcrops returned values ranging from 0.017 g/t gold to 8.8 g/t gold, and from <0.2 g/t silver to 27 g/t silver.

-In 2007, Portage Minerals Inc. completed a multi-parameter exploration program on the project that included a property-wide soil geochemical survey, focused IP/Resistivity and CSAMT surveys, and rock chip sampling and surveying of the main Locke mine underground workings.
-The soil geochemical program identified several zones of anomalous gold outbound of the mine and a strong northwest trending IP anomaly in the southeast part of the survey area.
+In 2007, Portage Minerals Inc. completed exploration that included a property-wide soil geochemical survey, focused Induced Polarization (IP)/Resistivity and CSAMT (Controlled Source Audio-Magnetotelluric) geophysical surveys, and rock chip sampling and surveying of the main Locke mine underground workings.
+The soil geochemical program identified several zones of anomalous gold outbound of the mine and a northeast trending IP anomaly in the southeast part of the survey area.

-Under the terms of the letter of intent, Barrian may acquire a 100% interest in the Troy Project by making certain staged cash payments and share payments of common shares in the capital of Barrian to Brocade and the completion certain expenditures.
+Under the terms of the option agreement, Barrian may acquire a 100% interest in the Troy Canyon Project by making certain staged cash payments and share payments of common shares in the capital of Barrian to Brocade and the completion certain expenditures on the project.

 |